 Fastest Growing Market:

-- The biodegradable packaging market was valued at USD 90.13 billion in 2019 and is expected to reach a value of USD 126.34 billion by 2025 at a CAGR of 5.9% over the forecast period (2020-2025).
-Biodegradable packaging solutions are increasingly finding applications in a wide variety of industries due to their low environmental impact and high demand.
-Biodegradable packaging made from renewable resources decreases dependence on petroleum and reduces the amount of waste material, while still yielding a product that provides benefits similar to traditional plastics.
+The biodegradable packaging market was valued at USD 89.57 billion in 2019 and is expected to reach a value of USD 121.38 billion by 2025 at a CAGR of 5.3% over the forecast period (2020-2025).
+The Biodegradable Packaging solutions are finding increasing application in packaging owing to its low environmental impact, growing focus on recyclability and sustainability, government emphasis on efficient packaging management, and rising consumer awareness coupled with an increasing ban on plastic.

 Scope of the Report